 7. Step back in time at Pioneer Village

-Many exhibits and museum artefacts are in working condition, including a village railway, barber and printshop.
+Many exhibits and museum artifacts are in working conditions, including a village railway, barber, and printshop.

 Contrasting with the ‘stepping back in time’ experience within the village, the frontage has a modern café where you can fill up on a nice hot meal.